-The UK government has announced a range of measures to help kickstart the economy, which has suffered as a result of Coronavirus.
+In July the UK government announced a range of measures (Plan for Jobs) to help kickstart the economy, which has suffered as a result of Coronavirus.

-Among these measures is the Temporary Job Creation Scheme, designed to support 16-24 year olds that have been impacted by the pandemic.
+Among these measures is the Kickstart Scheme, designed to support 16-24 year olds that have been impacted by the pandemic.

 Here’s everything we know so far about the Kickstart Scheme, including specific info on who qualifies and how the scheme works for employers and candidates.

 The effects of lockdown have been disastrous for the UK economy.

 Thousands of jobs have been cut and many businesses, particularly within the hospitality, travel, retail and leisure sectors, are struggling.

 But one group has been more affected than most – 16-24 year olds.
 One in three of this age group have lost their job, while many more have seen opportunities to get on the career ladder disappear, and under 25s are two and a half times more likely to work in an industry closed down by the Coronavirus.
 800,000 people aged 24 and under are claiming Universal Credit.